hayleyarodgers/tech-blog/README.md

 ### Live Application

-Our application is deployed on Heroku.
-To access it, click [here](https://hayleyarodgers-techblog.herokuapp.com/).
+My application is deployed on Heroku.
+To access it, click [here](https://hayleyarodgers-tech-blog.herokuapp.com/).

 ## Installation